zveric/Computer-Science-Notes/Legislation/Legistaltion.md

 ## Regulation of investigatory powers act (2000)
-- The EU stated in 1998 that the uks survaillience laws where out of date
+- The EU stated in 1998 that the uks surveillance laws where out of date
-- The act was passed to provide a legal framework for organisations such as the security services and the police to carry out digital surveillance and to access electronic, postal and digital communictions on individuals.
+- The act was passed to provide a legal framework for organisations such as the security services and the police to carry out digital surveillance and to access electronic, postal and digital communications on individuals.
 - It also makes it a crime for anyone who is not authorised under the act to carry out survaillience and monitoring of communications.
 - When the act was orrigianlly passed only 9 organisations were granted permission however in 2008 1000 organisations were given permission.